offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="ui.DEFAULT_SHOW_FULL_NAME" href="#ui.DEFAULT_SHOW_FULL_NAME">`ui.DEFAULT_SHOW_FULL_NAME`</a>:
   Whether the full name of the users should be shown where possible.
-If the full name isn't set, the username will be used:
+If the full name isn't set, the username will be used.:
   ```ini
   DEFAULT_SHOW_FULL_NAME = false
   ```